markusjuhanio/openj9-buildpack/README.md

 Create file
 **system.properties**
-at the root of your project with following content
+at the root of your project with the following content

 ```
 adoptopenjdk.version=<version>